COVID-19 Consumer Resources

 We recommend that you contact your mortgage servicer if you are impacted by the pandemic, regardless of the type of mortgage loan you have.
 All servicers are encouraged to provide impacted homeowners with loss mitigation options, short-term or long-term forbearance options, modifications to existing mortgages, and additional relief based on the borrower’s circumstances.

-Below are some important resources on mortgage relief available to consumers:
+Below are some additional resources on mortgage relief available to consumers:

 - CSBS & CFPB Consumer Relief Guide – To guide homeowners with federally backed loans through the process of obtaining mortgage relief, CSBS and the CFPB have released a Consumer Relief Guide explaining borrowers’ rights to mortgage payment forbearance and foreclosure protection under the federal CARES Act.

 - CFPB, FHFA & HUD joint web page on mortgage and housing assistance during the coronavirus national emergency – The CFPB, FHFA, and Department of Housing and Urban Development (HUD) have produced a joint guide to relief for mortgagors and renters during the COVID-19 pandemic.
 The page contains an informative video on CARES Act forbearance, tools to help you determine if you qualify for relief, and tips on how to talk to your servicer or landlord.

 - FTC Tips on Coronavirus and your Mortgage – This helpful resource provides advice on how to determine who owns your mortgage, how to contact your mortgage servicer, and further tips on avoiding fraud.